aTerriblySadCat/aterriblysadcat.github.io/reports/uselessdisk/uselessdisk.md

 MBR/BIOS and GPT/UEFI are very closely linked to one another.
 Therefore, it's fair to say that the malware only works with MBR, but technically it's the firmware who's to blame.

+But very simply put, exclusively booting with UEFI causes the malware to malfunction.
+It will still lock the device, but the warning message is not shown.
+Only BIOS boot will allow the message to be shown.

 <div id="but-why"/>

 ### 4.1.
 But why?